 Some stones are so small that we can allow them to pass naturally by urination.
 We then collect the stone so we can examine it and determine the cause.
 We use this information to develop an approach to preventing future kidney stones.

-Minimally Invasive Procedures: Lithrotripsy
+Minimally Invasive Procedures: Lithotripsy

 Extracorporeal Shock Wave Lithotripsy (ESWL) works best on small stones.
 This noninvasive outpatient treatment uses a high voltage device that generates high-energy shock waves that enter the body through the skin surface without an incision.
 We focus these shock waves onto the stone which fragments into particles so it can pass through the urine.

-Ureteroscopic laser lithotripsy is a minimally invasive outpatient surgical technique for unusually large stones that cannot be broken up by ESWL.
+Ureteroscopic laser lithotripsy is a minimally invasive outpatient surgical technique for larger stones that cannot be broken up by ESWL.
 With this approach, we send a small endoscopic camera through the urethra and urinary bladder into the ureter and/or kidney, then use a Holmium:YAG laser to fragment the stone into particles.
 We can extract these bits from your body so you do not have to pass them.
 We have found that this approach is particularly effective for large stones (more than 1cm) that are located in the upper part of the ureter.
 The procedure is also effective for morbidly obese patients.

 Minimally Invasive Technique: Percutaneous Nephrolithotomy